Lingaro/magento2-module-codegen/dev/docs.md

 #### Template dependencies

-If a template is dependant on some other templates (ie. they should be genearted while the main template is), their names should be placed in `dependencies` root node of `config.yml` file.
+If a template is dependent on some other templates (ie. they should be generated while the main template is), their names should be placed in `dependencies` root node of `config.yml` file.

 Example: